Speaking Graves - Glenn Conjurske

 Life how short.
 Eternity how long.

-If a woman who lived eighty-two years must thus solemnly testify to the shortness of life, how ought the rest of us to lay it to heart, for as the grave of a boy who died five years later at the age of 16 solemnly declares,
+If a woman who lived eighty-two years must thus solemnly testify to the shortness of life, how ought the rest of us to lay it to heart?
+For as the grave of a boy who died five years later at the age of 16 solemnly declares:

-Death enters and theres no defence.
+Death enters and there’s no defence.

-And a woman who lies near them both, who died at 75 between their deaths, in 1816, thus lifts up her voice to speak to the living,
+And a woman who lies near them both, who died at 75 between their deaths, in 1816, thus lifts up her voice to speak to the living:

 Whilst living men my grave do view,